 I am a Co-PI of this project where we are creating community climate profiles including basic climate information, such as 1) summary analysis of historical/instrumental temperature and precipitation data at local scales; 2) non-technical explanations of key climate phenomenon that impact climate and weather in the region; 3) depiction and discussion of current climate trends for location of interest; 4) depiction and discussion of climate projections at different Representative Concentration Pathways; and 5) a summary of expected climate impacts.
-Partner communities so far include the City of Flagstaff, AZ; Dove Mountain HOA in Oro Valley, AZ; and Laguna Pueblo, NM. [more information – external link]
+Partner communities so far include the City of Flagstaff, AZ; Dove Mountain HOA in Oro Valley, AZ; Laguna Pueblo, NM, and the City of Sedona, AZ. [more information – external link]

 Assessing Policy Innovation: Climate Action Planning in the U.S. Southwest

 The goal of this research is to document how cities in the Southwest are innovating climate action planning through the content analysis of general plans and interviews with planners in six case study cities in Arizona and New Mexico. [more information]